robotpony/w42/content/blog/2025/tired-and-wired-in-the-ai-gold-rush.md

 **ChatGPT wrappers with no moat.** You know the ones; they're a `textarea` that calls OpenAI's API.
 There are literally thousands of these.
 They'll be gone within 18 months.

-**"AI-powered" as a meaningful differentiator.** Saying your app is "AI-powered" in 2026 will sound as ridiculous as "database-powered" does today.
+**"AI-powered" as a meaningful differentiator.** Saying your app is "AI-powered" in a few years will sound as ridiculous as "database-powered" does today.
 Of course it uses AI.
 Everything will.

 **The fantasy that LLMs alone can handle complex business logic.** I've watched too many teams learn this the hard way.
 Pure LLMs are chaos machines; brilliant chaos machines, but chaos nonetheless.